thutuephan/TheCloudResumeChallenge/README.md

 - A different approach: Updated and Deployed the current CloudFront Distribution, with another `Alternative Domain Name`

-- Result: The website endpoint is updated, distribuition domain name `...cloudfront.net` is therefor updated as well.
+- Result: The website endpoint is updated, distribution domain name `...cloudfront.net` is therefore updated as well.
 However, another issue was discovered.

-2. Issue #2: When clicking on `alternative domain name` and `registered domain name`, the webiste couldn't be access
+2. Issue #2: When clicking on `alternative domain name` and `registered domain name`, the website couldn't be accessed.

 - Solution: